fdch/TheWoods_2-audio/README.md

 # The Woods Audio

+"The Woods" is a local cooperative mixed reality game that provides players with face-to-face interactions in pursuit of a shared goal using augmented reality and 4-channel audio spatialization panning.
+While loneliness in our real lives is increasingly recognized as having dire physical, mental and emotional consequences, cooperative games have been shown to build empathy and provide positive social impact.
+"The Woods" explores the narrative, mechanical, and sonic components of the game, as well as its development process and the player experience.
+The goal of our team is to develop a narrative driven AR game that promotes collaborative problem-solving and engages players in an emergent physical and digital experience.

+To know more about "The Woods", head to <http://wizaga.com/thewoods.html>

 This repository contains the audio part for [The Woods AR game](https://github.com/kropcke/TheWoods_2).

 Head to the [releases](https://github.com/fdch/TheWoods_2-audio/releases) page for the latest build.